Men getting ready to pretend they understand rugby

 MEN across Britain are training hard so as not to appear totally baffled by the Rugby World Cup.

-With kick off just two weeks away, experts said phrases such as ‘they were never binding properly, there’ will be vital to concealing rugby ignorance.
+With kick off just 24 hours away, experts said phrases such as ‘they were never binding properly, there’ will be vital to concealing rugby ignorance.

-Pretend rugby expert Tom Booker, 37 from Sunningdale, said his reputation was based on confident use of phrases such as ‘When are they going to put an end to this truck and trailer fiasco?’.
+Pretend rugby expert Tom Booker said his reputation was based on confident use of phrases such as 'When are they going to put an end to this truck and trailer fiasco?'.

 He added: "If I say, ‘Bloody coming in from the side again’ every so often the big blokes at the bar will look at me and nod."

-Roy Hobbs, from Stevenage said: “Two weeks is not nearly long enough to develop a completely fake grasp of rugby, so I’d advise beginners to just learn one phrase, probably, ‘Surely he was off his feet when he handled then?’.
+Roy Hobbs added: "I haven't had enough time to develop a completely fake grasp of rugby, so I’d advise beginners to just learn one phrase, probably, ‘Surely he was off his feet when he handled then?’.